CDAGaming/CraftPresence-Mirror/README.md

   Invokes the specified Method in the Target Class via Reflection
 * `format(input=String, args=Object...)` - Returns a formatted string using the specified format string and arguments
 * `formatAddress(input, returnPort ?: false)` - Formats an IP Address based on Input
+* `getArrayElement(content=Array, index)` - Retrieves the array element from the specified content, or null if unable
 * `getAsset(input)` - Retrieves the Specified DiscordAsset data from an Icon Key, if present
 * `getAssetId(input)` - Retrieves the Parsed Icon ID from the specified key, if present
 * `getAssetKey(input)` - Retrieves the Parsed Icon Key from the specified key, if present